zakmii/evo-utils/README.md

         # The name and greeting are shown at the start of the chat
         # The greeting is not known to the LLM, it serves as a prompt for the user
-        self.name = "Media Agent"
+        self.name = "Weather Agent"
         self.greeting = "Hello, I'm a demo assistant.
-You can ask me the weather, or to play a random video on youtube."
+You can ask me the weather for a city, and I'll provide a table of fake data."

         # The description is shown in the sidebar and provides more information about the agent
         self.description = "An agent that demonstrates the basic capabilities of Streamlit+Kani."